 Most banks offer higher interest rates on CDs because you have to keep the money in the account before you are allowed to withdraw it.
 You will agree on the term with the bank when you sign the papers and deposit the money.
 If you want a higher rate, you should choose the longest term.

 Make sure it’s a term you will be okay with not having your money though.
 If you withdraw the money and face penalty fees before your term is up, you might end up losing much of the interest you earned in the first place.

 When it comes to a savings account, the Federal Reserve Board’s Regulation says that banks are only allowed to give you a maximum of 6 withdrawals from either a savings account or a money market account in a month.
-These actually apply to a number of different types of transactions, but not to withdrawals that are made through an ATM or through an in-person visit.
+These actually apply to several different types of transactions but not to withdrawals that are made through an ATM or through an in-person visit.

-When you look at CD’s, however, you have to agree to leave the money in the account for the full period of time.
+When you look at CDs, however, you have to agree to leave the money in the account for the full period.
 There are no withdrawals allowed without incurring a penalty.
-That penalty amount could vary but it’s usually based on the amount of money you need to take out, the amount that you originally had in and the bank that you made the agreement with.
+That penalty amount could vary, but it’s usually based on the time passed from the date you opened the account.

 How to Decide Between Them?